Contents

 LT G medium-deep, best for all symphonic trombone playing

-LT G+ halfway between G and H
+LT G+ halfway between G and H, uses G+ shanks

 LT H deep, good for symphonic 2nd trombone playing, and euphonium